playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

+Here, we're defining a component that we call `File`, which contains a set of instructions for how React is to create the associated HTML when the component is used.

-Here, we're using a syntax very similar to HTML - but in JavaScript instead.
+These HTML creation instructions are defined using a syntax very similar to HTML - but in JavaScript instead.
 This syntax is called ["JSX"](https://reactjs.org/docs/introducing-jsx.html) and powers the show for every React application.

 While JSX looks closer to HTML than standard JS, it is not supported in the language itself.
 Instead, a compiler (or transpiler) like [Babel](https://babeljs.io/) must compile down to regular JS.
 Under the hood, this JSX compiles down to function calls.